IslamZaid/SS_HW3/README.md

 ## Language and Platform
 This code is developed mainly using MATLAB.
 ## Contributors
-Islam Mohamed Zaid, and Mohamed Sherif
+Islam Mohamed Zaid, and Mohamed Fawzi

 Supervision: Dr. Elena Fantino
 ## License
 CC-BY-4.0